 Regular dishes from local eateries in Male can cost as little as USD4/SGD6.
 For this price, you can get rice with chicken, or fried noodles with assorted meat.

 Even at Maafushi, a decent buffet dinner goes at USD13/SGD19.
 We recommend having it at Arena Beach Hotel.
 It is one of the most patronized dining option at Maafushi, and was one of few who offered more varied dishes.

-Alcohol is prohibited in local islands, and that means Male and Maafushi.
+Because Maldives is a Muslim country, Alcohol is prohibited in local islands, and that means Male and Maafushi.
 However, Maafushi has a permanent boat stationed offshore where you can get your alcohol fix.
 Complimentary boat transfer can be arranged by your hotel to the boat.
 Beers start at USD6/SGD9, and there are only 2 varieties of beer – Tiger and Raffles.

 Restaurants impose a 10% GST and 6% service charge on food.
 These taxes vary depending on the restaurant.
 Tipping is not common practice in the Maldives.

 There really isn’t a specific Maldives budget tour that you can go to.
 Most of them are pretty standard, but you can get the best deal in Maafushi than if you were to be on a private island with the hotel’s own private tours.

 Our tour prices are based on the hotels at Maafushi.